Chapter 16. Compilers and development tools

 | || |

-Enable checking of C++ member function calls, member accesses and some conversions between pointers to base and derived classes.
-Additonally, detect when referenced objects do not have correct dynamic type.
+Enable checking of C++ member function calls, member accesses, and some conversions between pointers to base and derived classes.
+Additionally, detect when referenced objects do not have correct dynamic type.

 | || |